LAST REVIEWED Dec 18 2020 10 MIN READ

 1. A greater chance at growing your money, especially over the long term.

-Above, we compared how your balance would change if you had invested in the stock market vs. used a savings account.
-Both of these are better than not saving at all.
+Above, we compared how your balance could have changed if you had invested in the stock market compared to a savings account.
+Both of these options are better than not saving at all.
 One of the main reasons that people save or invest is because they know they need to be able to provide for themselves in the future.

 2. Spending now could mean you'll pay for it later.

 Money means choices.
-Because compounding interest can enhance the value of your savings, the pain of each dollar you save now can be greatly outweighed by the flexibility you gain in the future.
-Perhaps you'd rather spend your money on other things that are more fun than saving for retirement.
+Because compounding growth can enhance the value of your savings, the pain of each dollar you save now can be greatly outweighed by the flexibility you could potentially gain in the future.

-Example: You could spend $1,000 a year now on something you want - travel, dining out, clothes, or items for your home.
-That would be fun!
+Example: You could spend $1,000 a year now on something you want (i.e., travel, dining out, clothes, or items for your home).
 Or, you could put that $1,000 into your 401(k) every year starting at age 30 and keep doing this until you reach retirement age (65).
-In the first case, you’d have spent $35,000 for $1,000 of fun every year for 35 years, but if you invested it, assuming a 7% return, you’d end up with a fun fund for your retirement that’s 4x bigger — roughly $149,000.
+In the first case, you’d have spent $35,000 for $1,000 of fun every year for 35 years, but if you invested it, assuming a 7% return, you’d end up with a fund for your retirement that’s over 4x bigger — or, roughly $149,000.⁵

 3. Government programs are unlikely to give you enough to retire on.